somebloke1/chroma_mcp_server/docs/scripts/promote-learning.md

 # Wrapper Script: `promote_learning.sh`

-This script provides a simple wrapper for running the `promote-learning` command of the `chroma-client` tool within the correct Hatch environment.
+This script provides a simple wrapper for running the `promote-learning` command of the `chroma-mcp-client` tool within the correct Hatch environment.

 ## Purpose